WolframBlockchainLabs/Wolfram-Catalyst-Navigator-Resources/ContentCollection.md

 1. Navigate: https://www.wolframblockchainlabs.com/dashboard/
 2. Click here in the top right corner:
 ![](images/AvailableData_2.png?raw=true)
+3. Click on “Catalyst Proposal Data”, the second link in the drop down menu.
-3. Download and unzip file named “proposals_metadata_merged_with_full_proposals.csv”
+4. Download and unzip file named “proposals_metadata_merged_with_full_proposals.csv”

 This table contains details about each proposal submitted for funding.
 Importantly, this dataset was provided by LidoNation.
 However, it’s assumed that during the scraping phase of the gathering of full proposal content from Ideascale, there were errors, bugs and limitations in the scraping mechanisms.
 This led to a significant number of gaps that WBL was unable to merge properly.
 This is an ongoing “final mile” aspect of a cleaning and structuring a secondary database of full Catalyst proposals.
 Some of the identified gaps between the Wolfram Governance Database and this one are in the image on the following page: